elhamafzalizadeh/Sonobuoy/README.md

 ```

-It takes about 80 minutes to complete.(About 369 test cases)
+It takes about 80 minutes to complete.(About 369 test cases for  non-disruptive-conformance mode)

-### Check Passed & Failed count during the test
+### Check Passed & Failed during the test

 ```
  sudo sonobuoy status